Main menu

 my words

-• One of the best, most amazing, and exciting scenes ever in the history of movies.
-The faces and emotions of those present were very expressive, and their silence at the time of his revolt and anger was the best reaction.
-They let him empty his negative charge and highlight the real reason for his adherence to his opinion.
-His features and eyes were...
-His mouth and the tone of his voice were very consistent with his bad feeling towards his son who had abandoned him, and all of this was reflected in the case of the boy who was accused of killing his father, and I am almost certain that his feeling at the time was that his son had also killed him without a weapon.
+• One of the most incredible and exciting scenes in movie history.
+The faces and emotions of everyone there were very expressive, and their silence during his outburst and anger was the perfect reaction.
+They allowed him to vent his negative feelings and reveal the real reason behind his insistence on his opinion.
+His features and eyes...
+His mouth and voice tone perfectly matched his bad feelings toward his son, who had abandoned him, and all of this was reflected in the case of the boy accused of killing his father.
+I am almost certain that at that moment, he felt that his son had also killed him without a weapon.

-• What a wonderful scene and what a beautiful movie, as it embodied characters who suffer greatly in this life, and each one of them has his own type of suffering, but what is important here is how this is reflected on others.
+• What a wonderful scene and a beautiful movie, as it portrayed characters who suffer greatly in life, each with their own kind of suffering.
+But what’s important is how this affects others.

 Comments